satomiichii/python_entry/08_caesar_cipher/prompt.md

 # Day 8: Caesar Cipher

-Create a app that encrypt or decrypt your input text by shifting the alphabet by the num index.
+Create an app that encrypt or decrypt your input text by shifting the alphabet by the num index.

 Example 1:
 your input > Type = 'encode' Text = 'hello' Shift = 1